-This next posts will focus on installing the BizTalk prerequisites and perform the necessary configuration on the BizTalk Server machine.
+The next posts will focus on installing the BizTalk prerequisites and performing the necessary configuration on the BizTalk Server machine.

 Before installing BizTalk Server or its prerequisites, make sure you have installed the latest critical Windows updates from Microsoft.

-If you wish to configure BAM Alerts, you must have configured SQL Server Database Mail feature (we will see how to accomplish that afterward) and I will intend to configure this features using your local SMTP Server.
+If you wish to configure BAM Alerts, you must have configured the SQL Server Database Mail feature (we will see how to accomplish that afterward), and I will intend to configure these features using your local SMTP Server.

 Note: This type of configuration is optional and you don’t need to install the local SMTP Server, you can and you should configure SQL Server Database Mail feature using an external SMTP.